301-Redirection/DBC/README.md

 Make sure to run `npm install && npm run scrape` to install project dependencies and fetch the images for the heroes and items.

 Run `npm start` to start.
 This will start the node server, running on http://localhost:3000 and the live server at http://localhost:4200.
-The app will automatically reload if you change any of the source files.
+The GUI will automatically reload if you change any of the source files.